Broward College Presents “Coloring the Ballot Box,” a Discussion on Race and Politics

 For a complete list of “Educate, Engage, Enrich Florida” events, visit www.nextflgov.com.
 For the latest updates on the 2014 Gubernatorial Debate at Broward College, follow #NextFLGov on Facebook and Twitter.

-Serving approximately 56,000 students annually, Broward College provides residents with certificate programs, two-year university-transfer degrees, two-year career degrees, and baccalaureate degrees in selected programs.
-The mission of the College is to provide high-quality educational programs and services that are affordable and accessible to a diverse community of learners.
-For more information, visit www.broward.edu.
+ABOUT BROWARD COLLEGE: Serving more than 51,000 students annually, Broward College provides students with certificate programs, two-year university-transfer degrees, two-year career degrees, and baccalaureate degrees in selected programs.
+The College’s mission is to provide high-quality educational programs and services that are affordable and accessible to our community of learners.
+Together, we are working to make Broward College the number one destination for academic excellence.
+Please visit www.broward.edu for more information.